MadebySiris/MadebySiris/README.md

 ## Welcome 🏆

-I'm a Computer Science student focused on learning more about security engineering alongside ML & AI.
+I'm a Computer Science student focused on learning more about security engineering.
+I'm also interested in exploring the intersection of ML & AI.

 <h2>👨‍💻 Cybersecurity Projects:</h2>